Alek Thomas Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.08).

-- The Brewers' 4.08 team ERA ranks 12th among all MLB pitching staffs.
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (95 total, 1.3 per game).

-- Brewers pitchers combine to allow 94 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Teheran (2-2) takes the mound for the Brewers in his sixth start of the season.
+He's put together a 1.78 ERA in 30 1/3 innings pitched, with 20 strikeouts.

-- The righty last appeared on Wednesday against the Minnesota Twins, when he threw five innings, allowing four earned runs while giving up five hits.
+- In his last time out on Saturday against the Pittsburgh Pirates, the right-hander tossed six innings, giving up two earned runs while surrendering one hit.

-- The 32-year-old has a 4.71 ERA and 8.2 strikeouts per nine innings across 12 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 32-year-old has amassed a 1.78 ERA and 5.9 strikeouts per nine innings in five games this season, while giving up a batting average of .202 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.